 Next Steps for Your Move to a New City

 - Are you finding it difficult to manage your assets for both the short- and long-term?
 If so, a financial advisor can help you get your funds in order for a big move, while still keeping future goals, like retirement, in mind.
 SmartAsset’s financial advisor matching tool can set you up with as many as three local fiduciary advisors that area equipped to handle your personal needs.
+If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - When you move to a new place, you’ll need to deposit your money with a bank that has branches near you.
 For incoming Portlanders, Bank of Eastern Oregon, Columbia State Bank, First-Citizens Bank & Trust Company, Heritage Bank and First Choice Bank are a few of your options in the Oregon area.